-In the A1 track, right-click the clip and choose Clip Attributes.
-In the Clip Attributes dialog box, set Format to Adaptive 4; and set the four Source Channel pop-up menus to Embedded Channel 1, Embedded Channel 5, Embedded Channel 5, and Embedded Channel 6.
+1 In the A1 track, double-click the clip to open Clip Attributes.
+Click the Audio tab to see the clip's channel attributes.
+In the Clip Attributes dialog, set Format to Adaptive 4; and set the four Source Channel dropdown menus to Embedded Channel 1, Embedded Channel 5, Embedded Channel 4, and Embedded Channel 6.